 During your consultation, we can perform a thorough evaluation to determine the source of your chronic headaches and proper treatment.
-At Texas Injury Clinic, we offer a variety of treatment options, including chiropractic services, physical therapy, and massage therapy to alleviate your symptoms.
+At Texas Injury Clinic, we offer a variety of treatment options, including class IV laser therapy, chiropractic services, physical therapy, and massage therapy to alleviate your symptoms.
 With the proper care, we can loosen the muscles in your upper back and neck, increasing proper blood flow to your vertebral arteries.

 TYPES OF HEADACHES WE TREAT

 At our clinic, we can diagnose tension, cluster, and migraine headaches and manage symptoms with a variety of specialized treatments.

 This is the most common type of headache in both men and women, affecting around 80 percent of headache sufferers.
 Symptoms typically include a persistent dull ache on one or both sides of the head, or behind the eyes, that lasts anywhere from a few minutes to several days.
 In severe cases, tension headaches can last for months.
 These headaches are frequently triggered by stress and poor posture, resulting in tight neck and back muscles and spinal pressure.
 In some cases, tension headaches can also be triggered by whiplash injury.